Discovering different views about sustainability

 God blessed Noah and his sons, and said to them, Be fruitful and multiply, and fill the earth.
 The fear and dread of you shall rest on every animal of the earth, and upon every bird of the air, all everything that creeps on the ground, and on all the fish of the sea, into your hand they are delivered.
 Gen 9.1 – 2.

 According to White, the worldview promoted in Genesis is human-centred or anthropocentric, placing human beings at the centre of creation, thus encouraging humans to have dominion over, or to dominate, the earth and exploit its resources.

 Take time for you and your learners to think about your own responses to the idea that Christianity is partly to blame for the ecological crisis we are in.
-Use the Claim/Support/Question Thinking Routine to help you sort out your response to this claim.

 - What do you believe?

 - What do you see, feel or know from your own experience that supports your belief?

 - What questions does your belief raise for you?
 What can’t you explain?